zaqifathis/BIMserver-doc/Visual-query-language.md

 ## Query NOT + null

 This will return all IfcWall objects that have a Representation.
-Could maybe also be visualized by adding an explicite NOT block.
+Could maybe also be visualized by adding an explicit NOT block.

 ![](https://raw.githubusercontent.com/opensourceBIM/BIMserver/master/Documentation/img/querynotnull.png)